 Join us in the Garden:

 'Weed a bit, plant a bit, relax a bit - what a way to spend a day - a workout & relaxation therapy all for free!'

-For all gardening, please wear appropriate clothing & footwear.
-Tools and drinks will be provided, but bring your own if you prefer.
+For all gardening, please wear appropriate clothing and footwear.
+Please bring your own tools and refreshments.

 Please note: all dates are provisional and will depend on the weather conditions, so, please check with Audrey (tel: 01472-879624) to confirm before travelling.

 Dave Thompson has produced this superb feature on his special moments of photography at Chambers Farm Wood butterfly garden.
 Please click on the link below to enjoy:

 - Red Valerian: May-Sept